cebe/humhub-deployment/README.md

 Add themes by putting them into the `themes` folder.
 This will be synced with humhub on deployment.

-You can develop custom modules directly in your repo, or add other themes as git submodules.
+You can develop custom themes directly in your repo, or add other themes as git submodules.

 ### Changing Humhub Config